 Pension Trust Funds: The Township's fiduciary funds are pension trust funds.
 Trust funds are used to account for assets held by the Township under a trust agreement for individuals, private organization, or other governments and therefore, are not available to support the Township's own programs.
 The principal revenue source for these funds is employer and employee contributions.
-The Township's trust funds include the South Whitehall Township Police Pension Plan Fund, the South Whitehall Township Public Works Union Employees' Pension Plan Fund, the South Whitehall Township Thrift Savings Plan, and the South Whitehall Township Non-Uniformed Employees' Defined Contribution Pension Plan.
+The Township's trust funds include the South Whitehall Township Police Pension Plan Fund, the South Whitehall Township Public Works Union Employees' Pension Plan Fund, the South Whitehall Township Office Personnel Pension Plan Fund, the South Whitehall Township Thrift Savings Plan Fund, and the South Whitehall Township Non-Uniformed Employees' Defined Contribution Pension Plan Fund.

 During the course of operations, the government has activity between funds for various purposes.
 Any residual balances outstanding at year end are reported as interfund receivables and payables.
-While these balances are reported in fund financial statements, certain eliminations are made in the preparation of the government-wide statement of net position.
+While these balances are reported in fund financial statements, certain eliminations are made in the preparation of the government-wide financial statements.
 Balances between the funds included in governmental activities (i.e., the governmental funds) are eliminated so that only the net amount is included as internal balances in the governmental activities column.
-Similarly, balances between the funds included in business-type activities (i.e., the enterprise funds) are eliminated so that only the net amount is included as internal balances in the business-type activities column.
+Similarly, balances between the funds included in business-type activities (i.e., the enterprise funds) are eliminated so that only the net amount is included as internal balances in balances in the business-type activities column.